Mitsuteru Yokoyama: Career

-In 1991, Yokoyama Mitsuteru Sangokushi won the prize for excellence from the Japan Cartoonist Association and an animated version was broadcast on TV Tokyo.
+In 1991, Sangokushi won the prize for excellence from the Japan Cartoonist Association and an animated version was broadcast on TV Tokyo.

 In July 1997, Yokoyama was hospitalized with myocardial infarction and had an operation.
-He returned to work in next year March.
+He returned to work in March the next year.

 In 2004, while under medical treatment, Yokoyama won the MEXT Prize of the Japan Cartoonist Association.

 On the morning of April 15, 2004, Yokoyama suffered burns all over his body due to a fire breaking out in his house.
 His condition deteriorated and he fell in a coma.
 Yokoyama died in the hospital near his home at 10:00 P.M. on the same day, aged 69.

 Style

 The attractions of Yokoyama's works are calculated story deployment and an elaborate setting.
 On the other hand, Yokoyama liked light characterizations and didn't let characters show their feelings too much.
 He was better at a serious story manga rather than with comedy, though he nonetheless drew comics in the latter genre.

 While Tezuka established the technique to draw Japanese comics, it was Yokoyama who established the format of various genres of current Japanese comics and anime.
 Whereas many comic artists prefer their original stories not to be changed when adapted, Yokoyama was realistic and tolerant, so many of his works were made into animation or Tokusatsu.